Investment adviser pleads guilty to trying to defraud NBA union

-Joseph Lombardo, 72, a founder and managing director of Cleveland-based Prim Capital Corporation, pleaded guilty to charges of mail fraud and conspiracy to obstruct justice in the U.S. District Court in Manhattan.
+Joseph Lombardo, 72, a founder and managing director of Cleveland-based Prim Capital Corporation, pleaded guilty to charges of mail fraud and obstruction of justice in the U.S. District Court in Manhattan.

 The plea followed the April arrest of Lombardo and Carolyn Kaufman, who served as president of Prim's advisory services component.